Mamucium: Location

 The Romans built the fort on a naturally defensible sandstone bluff that overlooked a nearby crossing over the River Medlock.
 The area became an important junction for at least two major military roads through this part of the country.
 One highway ran east to west between the legionary fortresses of Deva Victrix (Chester) and Eboracum (York) the other ran north to Bremetennacum (Ribchester).
 In addition, Mamucium may also have overlooked a lesser road running north west to Coccium (Wigan).
 The fort was one of a chain of fortifications along the Eboracum to Deva Victrix road, with Castleshaw Roman fort lying 16 mi to the east, and Condate (Northwich) 18 mi to the west.
 Stamps on tegulae indicate that Mamucium had administrative links not only with Castleshaw, but also with Ardotalia, the nearest fort (12 miles), Slack and Ebchester; all the forts probably got the tegulae from the same place in Grimescar Wood near Huddersfield.

 History

 Prehistoric

 There is no evidence that a prehistoric settlement occupied the site before the arrival of the Romans.
 However, Stone Age activity has been recorded in the area.
 Two Mesolithic flints and a flint flake as well as a Neolithic scraper have been discovered.
 A shard of late Bronze Age pottery has also been found in situ.
+In 1772 during work to widen a canal a D-shaped gold bulla was dredged from the River Irwell; this item was subsequently lost but detailed drawings survive which show it to have been very similar to the late Bronze Age Shropshire bulla found in 2018.

 Although the area was in the territory of the Celtic tribe Brigantes, it may have been under the control of the Setantii, a sub-tribe of the Brigantes, when the Romans took control from the ancient Britons.